 - Head-mounted: VR1280 HMD, eMagin Z800, Oculus Rift

 - Projection-based: 13-foot 3D projection display (Visbox-HD13) with motion tracker, and smaller DepthQ-based active stereo display

-- Other: Mirror-based “fishtank” displays and 3D LCDs
+- Other: Mirror-based “fishtank” displays, 3D LCDs, and a 3D TV

 - Tracking: Intersense IS-900, Polhemus Fastrak, Ascension Minibird and Flock, Optitrack